FDM 3D printing techniques, like skirting, can improve build outcomes.

 Layers: You can set the number of layers your skirt should consist of.
 Usually one layer is sufficient, but adding another can make the skirt easier to remove from the print bed.

 Skirts are effective for priming nozzles and ensuring that by the time the first layer of the print is extruded, the filament is flowing smoothly.
+This can help prevent issues such as under-extrusion or filament oozing at the start of the print, leading to better print quality.

 Skirts do not provide physical support to improve first layer adhesion for the printed part.
+Unlike brims or rafts, skirts are not connected to the object, so they cannot help with improving bed adhesion for prints with small contact areas or complex geometries.

 While using a minimal amount of filament, skirts do still generate material waste.
+Additionally, the time spent printing the skirt can add up, particularly for large or complex prints.

 ModBot, August 7, 2021.
 “How And When To Use Skirts, Brims, And Rafts For 3D Printing”.
 [Internet] https://www.youtube.com/watch?v=p4R3F1as-1I [Accessed March 23, 2022].